bosdhill/rustlings/notes/ownership.md

 ## Ownership of Struct Data

-It’s possible for structs to store references to data owned by something else, but to do so requires the use of _lifetimes_.
+It's possible for structs to store references to data owned by something else, but to do so requires the use of [[lifetimes]].

 ```rust
 struct User {